Answer: It Depends

 Living Trust Disadvantages

 The main disadvantage of a living trust is that the grantor loses some flexibility and control over his or her property and funds.
 Because a living trust becomes effective upon creation instead of at the grantor’s death, the assets covered by the trust start to be administered by the trustee at that time.
-If the trust is a revocable trust, usually the grantor can elect to serve as long as he is able and control is not much of an issue (other than, perhaps, a slight accounting headache).
+If the trust is a revocable trust, usually the grantor can elect to serve as long as he is able and continuing control is an issue.
 If the trust is irrevocable, the grantor loses much control that he or she might otherwise have had.
 If an individual prefers to have unrestricted control over his or her assets, or feels that he or she may want to modify an estate plan, a testamentary trust or will provides the flexibility to change terms for as long as the grantor is able.

 A living trust often costs more to establish than a will.
-In many states the costs of probate may be so high that the extra cost involved in establishing a living trust may be justified.
-In North Carolina, however, probate is generally a simpler process and often the costs of establishing a living trust are not justifiable solely to avoid probate.
+In many states the costs of probate may be so high that the extra cost involved in establishing a living trust will certainly be justified.
+In North Carolina, however, probate is not quite as expensive as other states, so cost avoidance may not be as much an issue — but “hassle avoidance” may be a real concern.
 The question of whether to use a revocable living trust in lieu of a will must always be answered on a case-by-case basis.

 So . . .

 A “one size fits all” approach is not wise.
 Unfortunately, there are many “trust mills” that advertise the “wonderful advantages” of living trusts, hold seminars to tout those advantages (often with a free lunch!) and often “cold call” prospective clients at home.
-Unfortunately, this approach often furnishes the client a mass-produced (and very expensive) document that does little to address a client’s real needs.
-For more on this marketing topic, read Bob’s article The $99 Legal Special!
+This approach often furnishes the client a mass-produced (and very expensive) document that does little to address a client’s real needs.